 The primary goal of a standard business plan is to receive funding.
 Generally, these plans begin with an executive summary and go on to cover the seven sections outlined above.
 While these sections aren’t necessarily long, they should provide more detail than those in a lean plan.

 Like a standard business plan, a start-up business plan should include each of the core seven sections.
 But, more so than a standard business plan, each of these sections should be focused on future projections.
 This type of plan is about exciting investors and employees, as much as it is about creating a roadmap.

 5 Best Practices for Writing a Small Business Plan

-No matter which type of small business plan you’re writing, there are tips and tricks that will keep you on track to create a successful roadmap.
+No matter which type of small business plan you’re writing, there are tips and tricks that will keep you on track to create a successful roadmap, such as using business templates.
 Following these five best practices will help to ensure the information in your small business plan is thorough, easy to understand and engaging to audiences.
 This way, you get your point across loud and clear, while keeping the audience interested.

 1. Create a Small Business Plan Immediately

 It’s a common mistake to wait until the last minute to write a small business plan.
 However, if you have the information and are ready for presentation before operations even begin, you can rest reasonably assured that your business is prepared for anything.
 This “living document” should be written before the small business begins and updated every step of the way.